The entries of the Sinkhorn limit of an $m \times n$ matrix: Rectangular matrices and combinatorial structure

 \section{Rectangular matrices and combinatorial structure}

 The coefficients $c_S(n)$ for $n \in \{2, 3, 4, 5\}$ that we have computed so far are not enough to guess the general formula for $c_S(n)$.
-In this section, we expand the scope to include matrices that are not necessarily square.
+In this section, we expand the scope to include matrices that are not square.
 This allows us to compute enough coefficients to identify formulas in special cases.
-These formulas reveal the relevant combinatorial structure on subsets $S$, and this allows us to piece together all but one detail of the general formula for the coefficients, resulting in Conjecture~\ref{general polynomial}.
+These formulas reveal the relevant combinatorial structure on subsets $S$, and this allows us to piece together a general formula for the coefficients, resulting in Conjecture~\ref{general polynomial}.

 Doubly stochastic matrices are necessarily square.
 This is because, in every matrix, the sum of the row sums is equal to the sum of the column sums.
 Therefore we must generalize how we scale.

 \begin{definition*} Let $A$ be a positive $m \times n$ matrix.
 The \emph{Sinkhorn limit} of $A$ is the matrix obtained by iteratively scaling so that each row sum is $1$ and each column sum is $\frac{m}{n}$.
 Its existence was established (in a more general form) by Sinkhorn in a 1967 paper~\cite{Sinkhorn 1967}. \end{definition*}